The Power Play by The Market Herald Releases New I... | INN

-The Power Play by The Market Herald Releases New Interviews with Datametrex, Group Ten Metals, Algernon Pharmaceuticals and Alianza Minerals Discussing Their Latest News
+The Power Play by The Market Herald Releases New Interviews with Filament Health, Kidoz Inc., Falcon Gold, Psyched Wellness, Maven Brands Inc., and Xali Gold Corp.

-The Power Play by The Market Herald has announced the release of new interviews with Datametrex, Group Ten Metals, Algernon Pharmaceuticals and Alianza Minerals discussing their latest press releasesThe Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.Datametrex …
+The Power Play by The Market Herald has announced the release of new interviews with Filament Health, Kidoz Inc., Falcon Gold, Psyched Wellness, Maven Brands Inc., and Xali Gold Corp. discussing their latest press releasesThe Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with …

-The Power Play by The Market Herald has announced the release of new interviews with Datametrex, Group Ten Metals, Algernon Pharmaceuticals and Alianza Minerals discussing their latest press releases
+The Power Play by The Market Herald has announced the release of new interviews with Filament Health, Kidoz Inc., Falcon Gold, Psyched Wellness, Maven Brands Inc., and Xali Gold Corp. discussing their latest press releases

 The Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.

-Datametrex subsidiary Medi-Call MD has launched in-person patient care services in Vancouver.
-Medi-Call is an enhanced telemedicine company providing technology-driven e-health and m-health care services.
-Marshall Gunter, CEO of Datametrex, spoke with Caroline Egan to discuss the news.
+Filament Health has received FDA authorization to initiate the first clinical trial using naturally sourced psychedelic substances.
+The phase 1 trial will include 20 healthy subjects and examine the effects of Filament’s three proprietary botanical drug candidates.
+CEO Benjamin Lightburn sat down with Caroline Egan to discuss the clinical trial.

-For the full interview with Marshall Gunter and to learn more about Datametrex’s announcement, click here.
+For the full interview with Benjamin Lightburn and to learn more about Filament Health’s clinical trial, click here.

-Group Ten Metals (TSXV:PGE) (OTCQB:PGEZF) announces inaugural MRE for the Stillwater West PGE-Ni-Cu-Co + Au Project

-Group Ten Metals has released results from the first independent National Instrument 43-101 mineral resource estimate for its Stillwater West project in Montana.
-Highlights include inferred mineral resources totalling 2.4 million ounces of palladium, platinum, rhodium, and gold.
-Michael Rowley, Group Ten’s President and CEO, sat down with Caroline Egan to discuss the results of the estimate.
+Kidoz Inc. has released its Q3 2021 network growth and corporate update.
+Highlights include 345 million monetized impressions delivered during the quarter and on November 9th Kidoz will co-host their first-ever live webinar in both Mandarin and English with TopOn.
+Tarrnie Williams, Executive Chairman at KIDOZ sat down with Dave Jackson to discuss the company’s results and opportunities within the Chinese market.

-For the full interview with Michael Rowley and to learn more about Group Ten Metal’s announcement, click here.
+For the full interview with Tarrnie Williams and to learn more about Kidoz Inc.’s Q3 update, click here.

-Algernon Pharmaceuticals (CSE:AGN) (OTCQB:AGNPF) establishes optimum treatment period for DMT in neuron study

-Algernon Pharmaceuticals has established the optimum peak stimulation period for neuron outgrowth by AP-188 (DMT) in its pre-clinical in vitro study.
-This current data set is from the second part of Algernon’s in vitro experiment designed to focus on the duration of infusion needed to achieve maximal cortical neuron outgrowth.
-Chris Moreau, CEO of Algernon Pharmaceuticals spoke with Caroline Egan to discuss the news.
+Falcon Gold (TSXV:FG)(OTCQB:FGLDF) shares results from a drilling program at the Spitfire-Sunny Boy Gold Project

+Falcon Gold has announced the results of a successful backpack drilling program at the Spitfire-Sunny Boy Gold Project.
+Geologists and prospectors collected rock samples over 300m strike length along the Master Vein and up to a 250m strike length over other veins.
+Falcon’s Chief Executive Officer, Karim Rayani sat down with Caroline Egan to discuss the results.

-For the full interview with Chris Moreau and to learn more about Algernon Pharmaceuticals’ announcement, click here.
+For the full interview with Karim Rayani and to learn more about Falcon Gold’s drilling results, click here.

-Alianza Minerals (TSXV:ANZ) (OTC:TARSF) intersects high-grade silver mineralization at the Haldane Silver Project

-Alianza Minerals has reported additional results from the 2021 drilling campaign at the Haldane high-grade silver property.
-Drilling has focused on the West Fault Complex target where a strong vein-fault system with high-grade silver mineralization is being defined.
-Jason Weber, P.Geo, President and CEO of Alianza sat down with Caroline Egan to discuss the program results.
+Psyched Wellness (CSE:PSYC)(OTCQB:PSYCF) announced the Amanita Muscaria mushroom has been added to the Natural Health Products Ingredients Database (NHPID) of Canada

+Psyched Wellness has received Health Canada approval to have the Amanita Muscaria mushroom added to the NHPID.
+This approval moves the company closer to bringing its Amanita-based CPG products to market to promote stress relief, relaxation and assist with restful sleeping.
+Jeff Stevens, CEO of Psyched Wellness sat down with Caroline Egan to elaborate on this achievement.

+True Leaf Brands completes name change to Maven Brands Inc. (CSE:MJ)(OTC PINK:TRLFF)

+True Leaf Brands has completed its corporate name change to Maven Brands Inc., reflecting the company’s deep roots in the cannabis industry.
+Andrew Gordon, VP, Strategic Growth sat down with Caroline Egan to share the exciting news.
+True Leaf is a licensed producer of cannabis preparing to launch a program to provide path-to-market services for micro-cultivators and the company has recently launched a $1.5M private placement.

-For the full interview with Jason Weber and to learn more about Alianza Mineral’s latest announcement, click here.
+For the full interview with Andrew Gordon and to learn more about Maven Brands’ latest announcements, click here.

 Interviews for The Power Play by The Market Herald are released daily.
 To learn more about the companies featured in The Power Play or to explore our other interviews visit The Power Play by The Market Herald.